Guin-Kiwi/EasyPass/README.md

 - invent a password of their own that meets the basic requirements and our program will inform them how strong their password is.
 - use EasyPass, our quick and effective password generator, which also gives the option of choosing the password's strength.

-Now that the password issue is solved, the user will have the option to save their chosen password.
+Now that that inventing the password is no longer the problem, the user will have the option to save their chosen password.
 Whenever they forget, they can look it up!

 ### User stories: